-DATA SHEET STATUS PRODUCT STATUS DEFINITIONS (1) Objective specification Development This data sheet contains the design target or goal specifications for product development.
-Specification may change in any manner without notice.
-Preliminary specification Qualification This data sheet contains preliminary data, and supplementary data will be published at a later date.
-Philips Semiconductors reserves the right to make changes at any time without notice in order to improve design and supply the best possible product.
-Product specification Production This data sheet contains final specifications.
-Philips Semiconductors reserves the right to make changes at any time without notice in order to improve design and supply the best possible product.
+LEVEL DATA SHEET STATUS (1) PRODUCT STATUS(2)(3) DEFINITION I Objective data Development This data sheet contains data from the objective specification for product development.
+Philips Semiconductors reserves the right to change the specification in any manner without notice.
+II Preliminary data Qualification This data sheet contains data from the preliminary specification.
+Supplementary data will be published at a later date.
+Philips Semiconductors reserves the right to change the specification without notice, in order to improve the design and supply the best possible product.
+III Product data Production This data sheet contains data from the product specification.
+Philips Semiconductors reserves the right to make changes at any time in order to improve the design, manufacturing and supply.
+Relevant changes will be communicated via a Customer Product/Process Change Notification (CPCN).